meilisearch/documentation/learn/configuration/typo_tolerance.md

 ### `minWordSizeForTypos`

-By default, Meilisearch applies typo tolerance to a query term if its length is at least 5 characters.
-Meilisearch will accept two typos for words with at least 9 characters.
+By default, Meilisearch applies typo tolerance to a query if its length is at least 5 characters.
+To accept two typos, the query should be at least 9 characters.

 If your dataset contains `seven`, searching for `sevem` or `sevan` will match `seven`.
 But `tow` won't match `two` as it's less than 5 characters.